colin-gourlay/sundown-sessions/src/content/releases/s/sex-gang-children/song-and-legend/index.md

 ---
 ## About

-Song and Legend is a release by Sex Gang Children released in 1983.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Sebastiane.
+*Song and Legend* earns its place in the Sundown Sessions catalogue through “Sebastiane”, a selection that offers a direct route into Sex Gang Children's work.

+Heard in the context of the full release, “Sebastiane” is an invitation to explore beyond the track featured on the show.